armory/docs/content/en/borealis/borealis-automate/borealis-secrets-get-started.md

 ### GitHub actions

 You can store GitHub Personal Access Tokens (PATs) as secrets.
-You can configure a Borealis webhook to authenticate with a GitHub PAT to kick off GitHub Actions-based integration tests during a deployment.
+You can configure a webhook to authenticate with a GitHub PAT to kick off GitHub Actions-based integration tests during a deployment.

 ## Create a secret

 Follow these steps to create a secret:

 1. Log into the [Armory Cloud Console](https://console.cloud.armory.io).
-2. Click the `Secrets` tab.
+2. Click the **Secrets** tab.
-3. Click `New Secret`.
+3. Click **New Secret**.
-4. Fill in the `Name` and `Value` fields.
-Use a descriptive name; you'll use the name to reference the secret later on.
+4. Fill in the **Name** and **Value** fields.
+Use a descriptive name.
+You use the name to reference the secret in the Armory Cloud Console or in your app's deployment file.

 Once created, a secret's raw value cannot be retrieved through Armory's API, UI, or CLI.